 A patient may participate in a “sleep study” or polysomnogram where the number of pauses in breathing and oxygen level in blood are monitored throughout the night at a sleep clinic.

 How is sleep apnea treated?

-Continuous positive airway pressure (CPAP) is the most consistently effective treatment for obstructive sleep apnea.
+A machine that blows air into your airway (through a mask) at a pressure that is sufficient to keep the airway open during sleep; used to treat sleep apnea. is the most consistently effective treatment for obstructive sleep apnea.
 CPAP is a machine connected to a facemask worn when sleeping through the night.
 It controls pressure in one’s throat to prevent the walls of the throat from collapsing, thus creating better sleep quality.

 REM Sleep Behavioral Disorder

 Rapid eye movement, or REM, sleep is a normal part of the sleep cycle when people dream.
 Usually the only part of the body that moves during REM is the eyes, thus the name.

 - People with rapid eye movement sleep behavior disorder (RBD) do not have the normal relaxation of the muscles during their dreams.
 Therefore, they act out their dreams during REM sleep.

 - People with RBD may shout, kick their bed partner or grind their teeth.
 Sometimes, in moderate to severe RBD, people may have aggressive, violent behaviors, like getting out of bed and attacking their bed partner.

 - About half of people with PD suffer from RBD.
 It may develop after or along with the disease, but in most cases, it precedes the PD diagnosis by five to 10 years.

 - Consider making environmental adjustments to protect the person with RBD and bed partner from injury.
 This may include padding the floor, using bed rails or sleeping in separate rooms.